How to Turn Your Child’s Anxiety Around – Part 1

 - Children don’t need to be anxious that their anxiety isn’t normal.
 Whether you feel it for an obvious reason or you can’t explain it, it’s still normal.
 It happens to a lot of adults and kids, and there are things you can do to help it!

-Our tips for coping with anxiety can be tailored to most any age.
+Our tips for coping with anxiety can be tailored to almost any age.
 At the Texas Children’s Academy, we offer care for infants through pre-kindergarten children.
 When you need caretakers that always go the extra mile, we are your answer.
 Contact us today to learn more!